cardano-foundation/CIPs/CIP-1852/README.md

 ### Implementation Plan

-- [x] Common acceptance of above Motivation, Rationale and Specification during the planning of Cardano's Shelley release.
+- [x] Common agreement on the above Motivation, Rationale and Specification during the planning of Cardano's Shelley release.

 ## Copyright